 Metadata vs. Data

-Data comes in two forms — data and metadata.
+Data comes in two forms, data and metadata.
 Take for example email — the content of an email would be the data.
-But each email also carries information about the date, time, message size, sender, and recipient of the email, and perhaps the specific computer or device used to send the email.
+But each email also carries information about the date, time, message size, sender, and recipient of the email, and the specific computer or device used to send the email.
 These constitute the metadata.
 Although it would appear that metadata has little value, as it turns out, it’s incredibly useful to law enforcement, governments, marketers, researchers, and cyber criminals.

-The more data or metadata collected, the more valuable the data becomes.
+The more metadata collected, the more valuable the data becomes.
 Profit is one of the main driving forces behind the collection, sale, and use of big data, as it allows companies to offer more “affordable” IoT products.
 In the words of Chris Rouland, CEO of Bastille, “Your sensor-packed wearable device isn’t really the product – you are.”

 Since data – the fuel of advertising markets – is the source of their profits, tech firms are happy to offer, at highly subsidized rates, services and goods that yield even more data.
 Ultimately there is no limit as to what kind of goods and services those could be: they might have started with browsing and social networking, but they are as happy to track us exercise, eat, drive or even make love: for them, it’s all just data – and data means cash.